 What we often forget is that on top of being a domestic and international juggernaut that supplies the world with much of its energy needs, petroleum has numerous other uses outside of energy.
 According to Ranken Energy, a 42-gallon barrel of oil makes 19.4 gallons of gasoline.
 The remaining petroleum is used to make some 6,000 different items, including household products like plastic containers, dishes, and candles, women’s cosmetics, and even the tires on your car, just to name a few.
 Petroleum is an essential of life, so it only makes sense to include one of the biggest companies involved in drilling for, retrieving, and refining petroleum products in this portfolio of basic needs stocks.

-The risk The three biggest risks that integrated oil and gas companies face are political unrest in overseas markets, imprudent capital expenditures, and a global growth slowdown.
+The three biggest risks that integrated oil and gas companies face are political unrest in overseas markets, imprudent capital expenditures, and a global growth slowdown.

 Despite operating around the globe, many of Chevron Corporation (NYSE:CVX)’s assets are well-protected from political unrest or violence.
 The same can’t be said for Italian-based Eni SpA (ADR) (NYSE:E) which saw a good chunk of its oil production come under serious pressure in 2011 because of civil unrest and an eventual regime change in Libya.
 At the time, 14% of Eni’s daily production – nearly 250,000 barrels – came from Libya and it maintained quite a few other undeveloped assets in the country.
 Eni SpA (ADR) (NYSE:E)’s prospects have since improved, but other oil and gas companies deal with the similar potential for unrest on a daily basis.